AutomataTutor/automatatutor-frontend/README.md

 	in `com.automatatutor.model.User` that does this.
 This helps keep the snippets as clean and small as possible.

+3. If possible, do not use any magical numbers in the code.
+The only exception to this is `com.automatatutor.lib.Config`, where *all* configuration is to be stored.
+In particular, this also implies non-usage of `net.liftweb.util.Props` everywhere but in `com.automatatutor.lib.Config`.

+4. New code should be formatted using [scalariform](https://github.com/scala-ide/scalariform).
+A profile for this can be found at `formatterPreferences.properties`.

 *TODO*: Write down more guidelines